ABHIJITHCV11/Tableau_vs_Python_Which-One-Is-Better/README.md

 #### c.
 Suppose you want to know how the duration of a loan application is spread over a period of one year.
 Which of the following visualisation methods can be used for this purpose?
 <kbd> ![](images/ct.PNG) </kbd>

 #### d.
-Report the average salary of the customers who were last contacted in the month of May and select the correct option from below.
+Report the average salary of the customers who were last contacted in different months.
 <kbd> ![](images/dt.PNG) </kbd>

 #### e.
 What is the percentage difference in the average salary for the month of July?
 (By default, the percentage difference calculation is done between the previous month and the current month).